Platform: Risk Assessment

 There are two methods to create answer sets:

-- Create multiple answer sets at once using a CSV import file
+- Create multiple answer sets at once using a XLSX import file

 - Create a single answer set using the New Answer Set button

-Answer set import files allow the creation of multiple answer sets at one time and can contain answer sets that are Number Input and/or Option List formats..
+Answer set import files allow the creation of multiple answer sets at once and can contain answer sets in Number Input and/or Option List formats.

-- Follow the instructions below to configure the CSV import file.
+- Follow the instructions below to configure the XLSX import file.
 Save the file.

 - Press the Bulk Import Answer Set (